Calendula infused oil is easy to make!

+Calendula officinalis, more commonly known as the common Garden Marigold, is a beautiful orange flower that has been used for centuries to soothe skin irritations and heal wounds.
 It has tremendous healing properties, yet is gentle enough for babies or animals.
-In fact, is was the carrier oil used in my son’s first massage an hour after his birth!
+In fact, it was an infusion of calendula that was the carrier oil used in my son’s first massage just one hour after his birth in Rome, Italy.

 What is an Infusion?

-An infusion is a product that’s made by soaking organic plant material in oil or water to extract it’s soluble constituents.
+An infusion is a product that’s made by soaking organic plant material in oil or water to extract its soluble constituents.
 After several weeks, you remove the plant material, and what you have left is the infused product.
+If you’ve ever made a cup of tea, you’ve made a dried plant water infusion.
+You add plant material, let it soak, remove the plant material (tea bag) and enjoy the infusion!

 Benefits of Calendula Infused Oil